HuiGong-dev/blog_source/content/posts/RESTful-API-Auth-REACT.md

 ```

 If the color picker did not show up, try cmd+shift+p and then `reload window`.
 After that the color picker should be there.

+---
+Date: 5 May 2022

+- What I've learned

+State in React and useState hook.

+- Notes

+I kinda like the concept of components.
+It remind me of EJS template but in a more elegant way.
+Hooks in React is new to me and the purpose of hooks is to handle events and to make the app interactive.
+Maybe later I should draw some flow charts to visualize the flow of this concept.